Gymnophoria/Calculator/README.md

    - No decimals will be provided in results
    - Integers *will* overflow without warning
    - Numbers may be truncated
+ - Negative exponents are not supported (simply because decimals/fractions are not supported)
  - Complex equations (i.e. more than two numbers) are not supported